 Media Valley is a French company that develops and produces audiovisual and film production projects for kids and family with strong international potential.
 Created in 2010 by Natalie Altmann, former director of M6 Kids programs, Media Valley is based in Paris.

-Media Valley is currently producing its third animated series, now in 2D, “Ernest and Rebecca” (52 x 13 ‘), adapted from the albums of Bianco and Dalena for TF1 and Canal Plus and ZDF.
-The series is being broadcast on TF1 since March 24, 2019, and reach a real audience success.
-Media Valley also launched the production of season 2 of the series “Zoom the White Dolphin” and that of the animated series “Little Nick – Summer break” (52 x 13 ‘) adapted from the book series by René Goscinny and Jean-Jacques Sempé for M6 and Warner Media.
+Media Valley has recently produced its third animated series, now in 2D, “Ernest and Rebecca” (52 x 13 ‘), adapted from the albums of Bianco and Dalena for TF1 and Canal Plus and ZDF.
+The series is being broadcast on TF1 since March 24, 2019, and reaches a real audience success.
+Media Valley also launched the production of season 2 of the series “Zoom the White Dolphin” and that of the animated series “Nicholas’ Fantastic Summer” (52 x 13 ‘) adapted from the book series by René Goscinny and Jean-Jacques Sempé for M6 and Warner Media.
 Media Valley also develops several projects of animation series including “Dragons Slayers Academy” (52 x 13 ‘) and a Franco-British fiction for teenagers (“the 209ers”).

 An animation industry expert, Natalie Altmann launched in 2010 her own consulting and production company, Media Valley.
 Media Valley is specialized in the development and production of high-end children and family projects, whether for cinema or television.